Disease Model Of Alcoholism

 Some support the disease model of alcoholism, others say alcoholism is not a disease.
 Who is right?

 The disease model of alcoholism is as contentious a topic as you can get in addiction studies.
 It goes to the very heart of what alcoholism is.

 Some of the reasons why the disease model of alcoholism are so hotly debated are:

-If alcoholism is a disease, then it is a medical condition.
+- If alcoholism is a disease, then it is a medical condition.
 This means that insurance companies will pay for its treatment.

-The disease status also means that those who suffer from the condition are 'powerless' over their illness.
+- The disease status also means that those who suffer from the condition are 'powerless' over their illness.
 They are stripped of the responsibility to deal with it.

-If alcoholism isn't a disease and is a matter of choice then the alcoholic can stop drinking or return to moderate drinking through his or her own actions.
+- If alcoholism isn't a disease and is a matter of choice then the alcoholic can stop drinking or return to moderate drinking through his or her own actions.
 He or she is not powerless.

 Unsurprisingly, there are two points of view on this issue.